VictoriaMetrics/VictoriaMetrics/README.md

      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 10000000) -storageDataPath string
-     Path to storage data (default "victoria-metrics-data") -tls
+     Path to storage data (default "victoria-metrics-data") -streamAggr.config string
+     Optional path to file with stream aggregation config.
+See https://docs.victoriametrics.com/stream-aggregation.html .See also -remoteWrite.streamAggr.keepInput
+  -streamAggr.keepInput
+     Whether to keep input samples after the aggregation with -streamAggr.config .By default the input is dropped after the aggregation, so only the aggregate data is stored.
+See https://docs.victoriametrics.com/stream-aggregation.html
+  -tls
      Whether to enable TLS for incoming HTTP requests at -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set
   -tlsCertFile string